Best Drum Amp: The Definitive Guide for Electronic Drum Amps

 Weight and Size

 There is usually a tradeoff in weight and size to power and volume.
 Loud and light is not usually a combination that goes together, but other things can factor in on this such as build quality and materials used.
+Gigging drummers already have to deal with a lot of gear to transport, so considering the weight and portability of the amp is important.

 Driver and Speaker Size

-The woofer size determines the bass response, how low your amp can "sing" the low freqeuncies, while the tweeter size is less relevant as they're generally sized correctly for the high frequencies.
-It's good to have both a woofer and a tweeter with electronic drums being full-range instruments capable of both the very high for the cymbals and snare overtones and the very low for bass drum and floor tom.
+The woofer size determines the bass response, how low your amp can “sing” the low freqeuncies, while the tweeter size is less relevant as they’re generally sized correctly for the high frequencies.
+It’s good to have both a woofer and a tweeter, with electronic drums being full-range instruments capable of both the very high for the cymbals and snare overtones and the very low for bass drum and floor tom.
 Low end is even more important if you use bass heavy samples like those from the popular Roland 808.

 Can a guitar amp be used for drums?